cekstedt/LAB-Dicee-Game/README.md

 cd LAB-Dicee-Game/
 ```

 This project contains javascript, so you must start a local web server to see it function.
-The following options will expose your `src/` folder to http://localhost:8000/ via Python or NodeJS, respectively.
+The following options will serve your `src/` folder to http://localhost:8000/ via Python or NodeJS, respectively.

 ```
 python -m http.server 8000 -d ./src